MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 unable to resolve the query locally from a hosted zone or the DNS Server cache.

-You can edit the list of root name servers on the Root Hints tab of the DNS Server properties dialog box or by using the `dnscmd.exe` command line utility.
+You can edit the list of root name servers on the Root Hints tab of the DNS Server properties dialog box or by using the `dnscmd.exe` command line utility from a PowerShell session.
 To learn more, review the [Dnscmd](../../administration/windows-commands/dnscmd.md) command reference.

 ### [PowerShell](#tab/powershell)

 1. Run PowerShell on your computer in an elevated session.

 1. To add a server to the list of root hints servers using the command below.
 Replace the placeholder `<DNS_server_name>` with the name of your DNS server.
 Replace the placeholder `<IP_address>` with the root hint server IP and `<FQDN>` the root hint server fully qualified domain name.